About Us Contact Shop

 I can actually say I never misremembered this one!
 The famous line is actually, “Fly, you fools!”

-7. Pikachu’s Tail Has a Black Tip.
+7. Pikachu’s Tail Having a Black Tip

 The end of Pikachu’s tail is remembered by a lot of people as black, but it’s just yellow with a bit of brown at the base.